visual-data-science/Cognitives-Services/src/CustonVision/README.md

 ### Demonstration
 <img src="./../../images/apresentation.gif" />

-Do you have any questions? msgrubler@gmail.com
+Do you have any questions?
+Send a message to msgrubler@gmail.com